 After you’ve climbed up the stairs you’ll reach a fork in the path with a sign pointing towards the two waterfalls you can explore.
 I highly recommend checking out both, as that’s the whole purpose of the Waipohatu walk isn’t it!?!

-Both waterfalls can be reached within 5 minutes walking from this junction, so there’s no reason to skip one of them.
+Both waterfalls can be reached within 5 minutes walking from this junction.
+So there’s no reason to skip one of them!

 Punehu Falls